phalcon-orphanage/docs/ja/api/Phalcon_Assets_Collection.rst

 public  **addInlineJs** (*mixed* $content, [*mixed* $filter], [*mixed* $attributes])

-Adds a inline javascript to the collection
+Adds an inline javascript to the collection